davimnz/boa/README.md

 Once we had the optimal stock of each site in a grid, we calculated the best way to distribute products among supply sites, distributors, and depots using Linear Programming.
 The LP problem uses the distance between two sites as the product unit cost.
 Moreover, the constraints states that the amount of product that leaves or goes to a grid must be equal to the difference between the balanced stock and the unbalanced stock.

-In the end, we generated metrics to compare the two versions of the problem, such as the percentage of sites that have a stock greater than maximum stock in a grid, and the ratio between closing stock and reorder stock.
+In the end, we generated metrics to compare the two versions of the problem, such as the percentage of sites that have a stock greater than maximum stock in a grid, and the ratio between closing stock and reorder stock in all sites.

 ### Solution Architecture